Speed Dating Four Poetry Pamphlets: Stone, Quintavalle, Dunthorne, De Vries

-Today I am going to be speed dating four pamphlets from four different independent presses.
+Today I am going to be speed dating four pamphlets from four different presses.
 I will be superficially picking at physiques, point out their best attribute and let you know which one is best value for money.
 I hope this glimpse into these pamphlets will tempt you into purchasing one (or more) of them and so support the future of British poetry (no pressure).

 Value for Money

 Jon Stone, SCARE-Crows (HappenStance, 2010) – 20 poems, £4

 Rufo Quintavalle, Make Nothing Happen (Oystercatcher Press, 2009) – 21 poems, £4

 Joe Dunthorne, Faber New Poets 5 (Faber and Faber, 2010) – 15 poems, £3.50

 Ellen De Vries, Girl in the Air (Pighog 2007) – 16 poems, £6